PMStander/langflow/.project/core/activeContext.md

 ## Current Work Focus
 The current focus is on implementing the AI Flow Builder Assistant feature for Langflow.
 We have completed Phase 1 (Foundation) by developing the Component Knowledge Base module and setting up the basic service architecture.
 We have also completed Phase 2 (Core Functionality) by implementing the instruction parsing system with LLM integration.
 We are now in Phase 3 (Advanced Features), having implemented the flow construction engine and frontend UI components.
 The next steps are to enhance the clarification system, implement testing, and prepare for Phase 4 (Testing and Refinement).

+## Session Summary (2023-05-25)
+Today we investigated the networking issues between the frontend (port 3000) and backend (port 7860) components.
+We confirmed that both services are running correctly and are accessible individually.
+We also verified that the proxy configuration in the frontend is correctly set up to forward API requests to the backend.

+Our investigation revealed that:
+1. The backend server is running on port 7860 and is accessible directly via curl
+2. The frontend server is running on port 3000 and is accessible
+3. Basic API endpoints like /health and /api/v1/auto_login are accessible through the frontend proxy
+4. IPv6 connections to ::1:7860 are being refused, but IPv4 connections to 127.0.0.1:7860 work
+5. The proxy configuration in vite.config.mts is correctly set up

+The issue appears to be partially resolved, as basic functionality is working, but there may still be specific endpoints or contexts where the frontend has trouble connecting to the backend.
+We've updated the error documentation with our findings and potential solutions.

+The next steps are to implement the suggested solutions, such as updating the LANGFLOW_HOST in .env to explicitly use 127.0.0.1, ensuring BACKEND_URL matches the actual backend URL, and potentially increasing timeout settings for API requests.

 ## Session Summary (2023-05-21)
 Today we initialized a new session and reviewed the current state of the AI Flow Builder Assistant implementation.
 We confirmed that the core functionality of the AI Assistant feature is complete, with both the backend flow construction engine and frontend UI components implemented.
 The feature now enables users to create flows using natural language instructions, with support for clarification questions and dynamic LLM backend switching.